 Lastly, Singh proposes measures to enhance productivity of the land itself by proper soil conservation and utilization.
-He critiques the assumption that machinery equaled 'advanced technology' compared to the bullock cart in terms of yield and its effect on the topsoil.
-He stands against the use of artificial fertilizers which have an adverse effect on fertility and crop resistance to diseases.
-Instead he remarks upon the resources available in the peasant ecosystem itself, with special mention for cow dung, which serves as excellent manure and is readily available to farmers.
+He critiques the assumption that farm machinery equaled 'advanced technology' compared to the bullock cart in terms of yield and its effect on the topsoil.
+He is against use of artificial fertilizers which have an adverse effect on soil fertility and crop resistance to diseases.
+Instead he suggests material available in the peasant ecosystem itself, including cow dung, which serves as excellent manure and is readily available to farmers.

-The final section of the book talks about the rise of population, which, if unchecked, would undo all the efforts of increasing wealth by providing a proportionate amount of mouths to feed.
-It leads to rise in unemployment and inflation, and an overcrowding in the agricultural sector and villages of the country beyond the ability of the land to sustain.
+The final section of the book discusses the rise of India's already large population, which, if left unchecked, would undo all the efforts of increasing wealth by providing a proportionate number of mouths to feed.
+It leads to rise in unemployment and inflation, and an overcrowding in the agricultural sector and villages of the country beyond the ability of the land to sustain human life.
 He explains "underdevelopment" and "overpopulation" as relative concepts, each dependent on resource utilization per capita, and argues against apologists who insisted that increase in population could be sustained by proportional increase in technology and yield, as well as those holding the prejudice that Indians had higher rates of population increase than Western countries.
-Nevertheless, he advocates State measures to incentivize smaller families via propaganda and policy.
-Singh's usual methods derive from his Gandhian training of selfdiscipline, but Singh does not shy away from discussing other solutions of population control.
-He proposes postponement of the average marriage age by five years and includes for good measure his thought that the procedure of vasectomy being much easier for men, it should take the lead in voluntary methods of family control the State should incentivize.
-Sensitization of the country about the impact of population growth and the need for birth control is advocated, until such time as the Industrialization project can be achieved, which would bring about a change in attitude that leads to urban nuclear families - an automatic, though roundabout, way of birth control.
+He advocates State measures to incentivize smaller families via propaganda and policy.
+Singh's usual methods derive from his Gandhian training of self-discipline, but Singh does not shy away from discussing other solutions of population control that the State should incentivize.
+He proposes postponement of the average marriage age by five years and includes for good measure the procedure of vasectomy being much easier for men should take the lead in voluntary methods of family control.
+He advocates sensitization of the country on the impact of population growth and the need for birth control, until such time as the industrialization project can be achieved, which would bring about a change in attitude that leads to urban nuclear families - an automatic, though roundabout, way of birth control.